On rigidity of toric varieties arising from bipartite graphs: On the classification of the general case

 \subsection{The three-dimensional faces of the edge cone}

-Let $\tau \preceq \sigma_G$ be a non-simplicial three-dimensional face.
-Then there exists a pair of extremal ray generators of $\tau$ which does not form a two-dimensional face.
+Since the toric variety $\TV(G)$ is smooth in codimension 2, we can now apply \hyperref[altmann96]{Theorem \ref*{altmann96}} to pursue our investigation on the rigidity of $\TV(G)$.
+Also with the motivation of \hyperref[nonrigid]{Proposition \ref*{nonrigid}} we first investigate the non-simplicial three-dimensional faces $\tau \preceq\sigma_G$.
+There exists a pair of extremal ray generators of $\tau$ which does not form a two-dimensional face.
 Therefore, we treat the pairs of first independent sets which do not form a two-dimensional face and which are contained in the set of extremal ray generators of a three dimensional face.
 By using \hyperref[tatli]{Corollary \ref*{tatli}} and the 2-face conditions from \hyperref[twofacesection]{Section \ref*{twofacesection}}, we conclude that non-simplicial three-dimensional faces of $\sigma_G$ are generated exactly by four extremal ray generators in \hyperref[existenceofadeg]{Theorem \ref*{existenceofadeg}}.
 In addition in \hyperref[magicalcc]{Lemma \ref*{magicalcc}} we prove that if the pair of first independent sets of Type (i) does not form a 2-face, then the associated toric variety is not rigid.

 \begin{lem} Let $A = U_1 \backslash \{a\}\in \mathcal{I}_G^{(1)}$ and $A' = U_1 \backslash \{a'\}\in \mathcal{I}_G^{(1)}$.
 Assume that $\{\mathfrak{a},\mathfrak{a'}\}$ forms part of the extremal ray generators of a three-dimensional face of $\sigma_G$. \begin{enumerate} \item[\normalfont{(1)}] If $(A,A') \in \Itwo$, then the three-dimensional face is simplicial. \item[\normalfont{(2)}] If $(A,A') \notin \Itwo$, then either \begin{enumerate} \item[\normalfont (i)] $(A,A',B,C) \in \Ithree$, where $B=U_2 \backslash \{b\} \in \Ione$ and $C= (A\cap A') \sqcup \{b\} \in \Ione$ or \item[\normalfont (ii)] $(A,A',C,C')\in \Ithree$, where $C_1 \sqcup C'_1 = A \cap A'$ and $C_2 \sqcup C'_2 =U_2$. \end{enumerate} \end{enumerate} \end{lem}